Tito–Stalin split: Territorial dispute in Trieste and Carinthia

-In the final days of the war, the Partisans captured parts of Carinthia in Austria and were advancing across pre-war Italian soil.
-While the Western Allies believed Stalin arranged the move, he actually opposed it.
-Specifically, Stalin feared for the Soviet-backed Austrian government of Karl Renner, and he was afraid that a wider conflict with the Allies over Trieste would ensue.
-Stalin ordered Tito to withdraw from Carinthia and Trieste, and the Partisan forces complied.
+In the final days of the war, the Partisans captured parts of Carinthia in Austria and started to advance across pre-war Italian soil.
+While the Western Allies believed Stalin had arranged the move, he actually opposed it.
+Specifically, Stalin feared for the Soviet-backed Austrian government of Karl Renner, and was afraid that a wider conflict with the Allies over Trieste would ensue.
+Stalin thus ordered Tito to withdraw from Carinthia and Trieste, and the Partisans complied.

-Regardless of the withdrawal, Yugoslavia maintained its claims against Italy and Austria.
-The territorial dispute in the northwest part of Istria peninsula and around the city of Trieste caused the Treaty of Peace with Italy to be delayed until 1947, and establishment of the independent Free Territory of Trieste.
-This did not satisfy Tito as he sought revisions of the borders around Trieste and in Carinthia prompting the Western Allies to keep a garrison in Trieste to prevent Yugoslav takeover.
-Tito's continued insistence on acquisition of Trieste was also seen by Stalin as an embarrassment to the Italian Communist Party.
+Nevertheless, Yugoslavia maintained its claims against Italy and Austria.
+The territorial dispute in the northwest part of Istria and around the city of Trieste caused the Treaty of Peace with Italy to be delayed until 1947, and led to the establishment of the independent Free Territory of Trieste.
+This did not satisfy Tito as he sought revisions of the borders around Trieste and in Carinthia, prompting the Western Allies to keep a garrison in Trieste to prevent a Yugoslav takeover.
+Tito's continued insistence on the acquisition of Trieste was also seen by Stalin as an embarrassment to the Italian Communist Party.

 Political situation in Eastern Europe, 1945–1948

-In the immediate aftermath of World War II, the USSR sought to establish its political dominance in foreign countries captured by the Red Army, mostly by establishing coalition governments in Eastern European countries.
+In the immediate aftermath of World War II, the Soviet Union sought to establish its political dominance in foreign countries captured by the Red Army, mostly by establishing coalition governments in Eastern European countries.
 One-party Communist rule was generally difficult to achieve because Communist parties were usually quite small.
 The Communist leaders saw the strategic approach as a temporary measure until circumstances allowing for sole Communist rule improved.
-The KPJ and the Albanian Communist Party (PKSH) enjoyed significant popular support stemming from Tito's Partisan movement in Yugoslavia and Albania's National Liberation Movement.
+Contrary to most Communist parties in Europe, the KPJ and the Albanian Communist Party (PKSH) enjoyed significant popular support stemming from Tito's Partisan movement in Yugoslavia and Albania's National Liberation Movement.
 While Tito's Federal People's Republic of Yugoslavia was under Soviet influence in the final months of the war and the first few post-war years, Stalin declared it outside the Soviet sphere of interest on several occasions, treating it like a satellite state.
 The contrast with the rest of Eastern Europe was underscored ahead of a Soviet offensive in October 1944.
-Tito's Partisans supported the offensive, which ultimately pushed the Wehrmacht and its allies out of northern Serbia and captured Belgrade.
+Tito's Partisans supported the offensive, which ultimately pushed the Wehrmacht and its allies out of northern Serbia and led to the capture of Belgrade.
 Marshal Fyodor Tolbukhin's Third Ukrainian Front had to request formal permission from Tito's provisional government to enter Yugoslavia and had to accept Yugoslav civil authority in any liberated territory.